syedmohsinbukhari/blendertime/dice/README.md

 # Dice

-The dice has translucent material and it is rendered in Eevee has translucent material and it is rendered in Eevee.
+The dice has translucent material and it is rendered in Eevee.
 It was not straightforward to apply translucency in Eevee.

 ## Render Results
 ![Imgur1](https://i.imgur.com/kr5BsHc.png)